3xBJ/hydeout-jekyll-starter/_posts/2020-04-18-fun-with-il-chapter-0-class-declaration.md

 So now let's look at the documentation and try to make sense of all this atributes and wtf is this <Module> class.

 #### <Module>

+It's a way to create _global variables._ I didn't find any detailed explanation about it :'(

 #### Type layout attributes